Background Check Compliance in Asia: What Employers Must Know

 |---|---|

-| Lawful Processing | Establish legal basis for screening |
+| Lawful Processing | Establish legal basis |

 | Data Minimization | Collect only relevant information |

-| Access Control | Limit internal data access |
+| Access Control | Limit internal access |

-| Data Retention | Define and enforce retention schedules |
+| Data Retention | Define retention schedules |

 | Breach Notification | Comply with reporting obligations |

-| Cross-Border Transfers | Assess localization and transfer restrictions |
+| Cross-Border Transfers | Assess localization rules |

 8. Cross-Border Data Transfer Risk